 Sweep the floors and remove any dust, dirt, and debris that might be present.
 This will make the job much cleaner once you apply water and detergent.

 How to Remove Stains

 When the garage is clear and you’ve cleaned the floor with a broom, it’s time to focus on stains.
 We love these five stain removal methods.

 1. Natural Acid

 Lemon juice and vinegar are two acidic products that work effectively at removing stains.
-Rust is a common stain found in the garage due to metal objects such as bikes and tools.
-So if you have metal lockers or standing cabinets, you might find one or two rust stains when you move them.
+Rust is a standard stain found in the garage due to metal objects such as bikes and tools.
+So if you have metal lockers or standing cabinets, you might find rust stains when you move them.

 Although rust can be frustrating to discover, it’s relatively easy to remove.
 Pour pure white vinegar or lemon juice straight onto the stain.